This is a weekly update for the Togo pack following the lethal removal authorization by WDFW Director Kelly Susewind on Aug. 9.

 On Aug.
 9, WDFW Director Kelly Susewind reauthorized the lethal removal of the two remaining wolves from the Togo pack in response to repeated depredation of cattle on grazing lands in the Kettle River range of Ferry County under the guidance of the state's Wolf Conservation and Management Plan and the lethal removal provisions of the department's wolf-livestock interaction protocol.
 This is the third time (Aug.
 20, 2018, Nov.
 7, 2018, and Aug.
 9, 2019) Director Susewind has authorized lethal removal in the Togo pack since a pattern of depredations started on November 2, 2017.
 The Department removed one wolf on Sept.
 2, 2018 under a previous authorization.

-The Department has confirmed eight depredations by the Togo pack in the last 30 days, nine in the last 10 months, and 16 since Nov.
+The Togo pack has not been involved in any depredations in the last 30 days.
+The pack was involved in nine depredations in the last 10 months and 18 since Nov.
 2017.
 During one of those depredations, a livestock producer shot a wolf in a caught-in-the-act scenario where the producer responded to a wolf depredating their livestock.
 Depredation activity and agency wolf removals are summarized in each monthly wolf update.

 2019 Togo pack updates